-Ah, lavender.
-An iconic purple flower known for its soothing scent, lavender has been a darling of the aromatherapy world and social media influencers alike.
-Humans have been using this herb for thousands of years.
-You may not have realized, though, that lavender is good for more than just adding to bubble baths or taking photos for Instagram feeds.
-Lavender oil can also nourish our skin.
+An iconic purple flower known for its soothing scent, lavender has been a darling of the aromatherapy world for generations.
+Good for more than just adding to bubble baths or taking photos for Instagram feeds, lavender oil can also nourish and calm our skin.

-In this article, we'll take you through just what lavender oil is, where it comes from, lavender oil benefits for skin, and how to incorporate it into your skincare routine.
-Take a deep breath and let's jump in!
+In this article, we'll take you through what lavender oil is, where it comes from, lavender oil benefits for skin, and how to incorporate it into your skincare routine.

 IN A NUTSHELL